KVDT

-KVDT (103.3 MHz) is a non-commercial FM radio station licensed to Allen, Texas, and serving the greater Dallas-Fort Worth radio market.
-It is owned by VCY America, Inc., and it airs a Christian radio format.
-Most programming comes from studios at VCY America's headquarters in Milwaukee, Wisconsin.
+KVDT (103.3 FM) is a non-commercial radio station licensed to Allen, Texas, and serving the greater Dallas–Fort Worth market.
+It is owned by VCY America and it airs a Christian radio format.
+Most programming comes from radio studios at VCY America's headquarters in Milwaukee, Wisconsin.
 KVDT schedules Christian talk and teaching shows in the daytime, while Christian music is heard at night.
-SRN News provides updates.
+SRN News provides hourly news updates.

 KVDT has an effective radiated power (ERP) of 98,000 watts.
 The transmitter site is on FM 902 southeast of Collinsville, Texas, in Grayson County.
-The signal covers the northern parts of the Dallas-Fort Worth metroplex and North Texas as well as Southern Oklahoma.
+The signal covers the northern parts of the Dallas–Fort Worth metroplex and North Texas as well as Southern Oklahoma.